-Constituent feedback was sought as we developed this application at public board meetings, and in particular during the joint public session with the Villages of Ellenville and New Paltz held on September 7th.
-The session can be rewatched via https://youtu.be/w5dOsOIn7sk.
-Moreover, the Village Board passed a resolution supporting this 2022 NY Forward application and the joint DRI application with the Village of Ellenville.
+Constituent feedback was sought as we developed this application at public board meetings.
+Moreover, the Village Board passed a resolution supporting this latest 2023 DRI application.
 Numerous regional groups who have worked closely with New Paltz on various initiatives during the last several years have also been openly appreciative and supportive of our Town and Village administrations.
-These include the Butler Conservation Fund, Open Space Institute, Wallkill Valley Land Trust, Mohonk Preserve, Mohonk Mountain House, Historic Huguenot Street, as well as Ulster County Executive Pat Ryan and State Senator Michelle Hinchey.
+These include the Butler Conservation Fund, Open Space Institute, Wallkill Valley Land Trust, Mohonk Preserve, Mohonk Mountain House, Historic Huguenot Street, as well as Ulster County Executive Jen Metzger and State Senator Michelle Hinchey.

-9. Transformative Project Opportunities
+8. Transformative Project Opportunities